Menu

 • Via Zoom

-• 473
+• 462

 Register

-The DNA Research Group - Tools in Practice is a collaborative group designed to assist researchers with the analysis and interpretation of genetic genealogy results.
+DNA Research Group - Tools in Practice is a collaborative group designed to assist researchers with the analysis and interpretation of genetic genealogy results.
+The group is designed to meet the needs of attendees with an intermediate level of knowledge of genetic genealogy.

-Group Leads: Veronica Williams and Danielle Lautrec
+Group Leads: Veronica Williams, Danielle Lautrec & Christine Woodlands

-• 29 March 2025
+• 06 December 2025

 • 1:30 PM - 3:30 PM